department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 @property {function} [setupPerTest] - Function that's called before each test.
 ```

+### `createTestConfig`

 There is a convenient helper function (`createTestConfig`) that will automatically fill in certain settings (`appName`, `arrayPages`, `rootUrl`) based on the app's manifest and form config.

 When using this helper, it won't be necessary to explicitly define those settings.

 Using `createTestConfig` is recommended, as it will keep your test lean and consistent with other configs.

 ```
-// some-form-app.spec.cypress.js
+// some-form-app.cypress.spec.js

 import testForm from 'platform/testing/e2e/cypress/support/form-tester';
 import { createTestConfig } from 'platform/testing/e2e/cypress/support/form-tester/utilities';